 Creating the record was both a welcomed personal struggle to continue

 growing as an artist, and a joy to see through to it's completion.

-During the production of the record, Nikolitsa found like-minded spirits
+During the production of the record, Nikolitsa surrounded herself with

-with etymological hearts and they began playing around New York calling
+created in the studio.
+They began playing around New York calling themselves

 "My main focus is to capture the truest essence of my material with

 honesty, integrity and heart," says Nikolitsa.
 This essential mode is

 totally evident during their live shows and is found in it's entirety in

 "Nikolitsa & The Comrades debut album "Under The Moon" is darkly intriguing